pwilmanp/pwilmanp/README.md

 ### Hi there 👋

 - 🌱 Student at Academia-x
-- :dart: Currently I'm learning how to use GitHub to upload my code projects...
+- :dart: Nowadays I'm learning how to use GitHub to upload my code projects...
+- 💠 Current skills:
+         HTML || CSS
 - 📫 How to reach me: pwilmanp@gmail.com